eurogiciel-oss/Tizen-development-report/README.md

 * "invalid_bugs_list" is a list of invalid bugs, it is made to refer to the bugs closed as invalid in Jira (or any bugs that are closed without a fix)

-# Mechanism

-* Check the bug ID against a list of invalid bugs
-* Query GErrit to get a status
-* If the status is "MERGED", check against the local repo whether it is submitted and accepted or not.
+You can easily get a bug list from Jira using the export function after a search.

+Note that this script was made for the multi-user architecture so it may not suit every usage but the script being fairly simple, it is easy to adapt to your needs.

+get-gerrit-status-open

+Generates a status of the opened Gerrit reviews which didn't receive any activity in the last N days.
+Return results with a csv format.

+	get-gerrit-status-open <age_in_days>

+get-status-stats

+Returns statistics regarding status, checking a list of status against a generated report file.
+Return results with a csv format.

+Usage:

+	get-status <input_file> <status_list>

 # Internal scripts

-Those scripts are used by the main script "get-status-loop" but can also be run on their own.
+Those scripts are used by the main scripts but can also be run on their own.

+get-invalid
+Returns the list of commits that need to be reworked.
+Only returns the commits that are older than the number of days given as parameter.

+get-to-merge
+Returns the list of commits which are ready to be merged.
+Only returns the commits that are older than the number of days given as parameter.

+get-to-review
+Returns the list of commits that need to be reviewed.
+Only returns the commits that are older than the number of days given as parameter.

+get-to-review-and-verify
+Returns the list of commits that need to be reviewed and verified.
+Only returns the commits that are older than the number of days given as parameter.

+get-to-verify
+Returns the list of commits that need to be verified.
+Only returns the commits that are older than the number of days given as parameter.

-* get-status
+get-status
 Return the status of a single bug

-* get-gerrit-info
+get-gerrit-info
 Return the result of a per project query to Gerrit filtered with a regexp.

-* get-commit
+get-commit
 Return the commit associated with a changeID

-* get-repo-status
+get-repo-status
 Return the status of a merged commit; status are MERGED, SUBMITTED, ACCEPTED.

 # TO DO